What, Exactly, is an “Engaged” Employee?

 - Commitment–company leaders see that the employee has taken ownership of the future in a similar way that shareholders have.
 It is apparent that it is meaningful to him for the company to achieve its vision because he knows what it will mean to him personally.

-- Shared Purpose–an engaged employees demonstrate a contribution ethic that extends beyond his specific role in the company.
+- Shared Purpose–an engaged employee demonstrates a contribution ethic that extends beyond his specific role in the company.
 It is a manifestation of the shared purpose he has with co-workers, other teams or departments and with ownership.
 This means he behaves in a way that demonstrates his understanding of the interdependent nature of the independent roles throughout the organization.
 He understands that today he may depend on someone else, but tomorrow that same associate may depend on him to achieve a desired result in which all have a stake.

-In my experience, companies that use compensation as the strategic tool it is intended to be see rewards as one means of smoothing if not reinforcing the path to engagement.
+In my experience, companies that use compensation as the strategic tool it is intended to be see rewards as one means of smoothing and reinforcing the path to engagement.
 For example, they offer employees a long-term incentive plan that fosters the shared purpose indicated above.
 It’s payout metrics are tied to a combination of company-wide performance, team or department performance and individual performance.
 Such an approach nourishes a culture of contribution–because all have a financial stake that evokes a kind of “moral” bond with their associates.
 If I fail in my stewardship, it doesn’t just impact me and if you slow down, I am also affected.

 Leadership, then, should examine its current practices through a kind of reverse engineering process.
 It starts by asking whether the workforce is currently, as a whole, manifesting outward signs of engagement (focus, commitment, shared purpose).
 If not, it should then ask what can be done to promote a compelling vision, create greater clarity and enable the sense of connection and partnership that are foundational to engagement.
 In the process, it should be sure to ask itself whether current compensation practices are more likely or less to promote the outcomes just discussed.